tldr-pages/tldr/pages/common/mytop.md

 `mytop -u {{user}} -p {{password}}`

-- Connect with username, user will be prompted for a password:
+- Connect with a specified username (the user will be prompted for a password):

 `mytop -u {{user}} --prompt`